quii/mockingjay-cloudfoundry-buildpack/README.md

-# mockingjay-server Cloud Foundry Buildpack
+# Mockingjay Cloud Foundry Buildpack

 This buildpack will let you take a mockingjay config and monkey config and have a mockingjay web server run in your Cloud Foundry environment.